cckmwong-data/london_housing/README.md

 ## Overview

-This Power BI report provides a comprehensive analysis of the London housing market, enabling users to:
+A Power BI dashboard for exploring and analyzing the London housing market, focusing on property prices, influential features, school information, and regional trends, enabling users to:

 - Explore asking and sold prices by district, year, and property features.
 - Identify key drivers of property prices.
 - Analyze housing trends in relation to school quality and location.